leochiubowser/GI_Extension/README.md

 Current version 1.0.1

+Update:
+1. You can now change the volume of the audio in the extension window.

 Known issues:
 1. The transition between the intro animation and loop animation of the character is not as fluent as expected.
 (Not sure if it can be fixed)